I am brimming with excitement and anticipation.

 - A camera that takes pictures that are out of focus, out of frame, and generally blurry.

 - A FLIR thermal imaging camera.
 They’re great for picking up clear images of indistinct blobs that could be a bigfoot, or possibly a squirrel.

-- You need an abnormally high percentage of your wardrobe to be camouflage, including your underwear and your wallet.
+- I will need an abnormally high percentage of my wardrobe to be camouflage, including my underwear and my wallet.